String-sg/ai-starter-kit/README.md

 <img width="689" alt="chergpt-starter-kit" src="https://github.com/String-sg/chergpt-starter-kit/assets/44336310/3d8ce9e7-acf8-44e9-b28a-19156cc6dbe8">

 This kit will automatically:
- - Create a login page with styled components using [ant_components](https://ant.design/components/overview)*
+ - Create a login page and all the features of a full stack application using ant_components
  - Create an administrator account, password is pass1234 in a SQL Database
- - Generate 5 teachers account and 40 students<br>
+ - Generate 5 teachers account and 40 students
-_* See documentation for streamlit-antd-components [here](https://pypi.org/project/streamlit-antd-components/)_

 ## Key Features:
  -  Upload documents and build a knowledge base using the OpenAI embeddings